 If PayPal requests documentary evidence from you, be sure to provide it on time.
 When a buyer initiates a chargeback, the seller only has 10 days to respond.
-Upload all relevant evidence to the PayPal Resolution Center before the deadline or PayPal will not be able to factor it in to their decisions.
+Upload all relevant evidence to the PayPal Resolution Center before the deadline or PayPal will not be able to factor it into its decisions.

 Take advantage of PayPal’s community activities.
-PayPal offers programs that can help sellers learn how to run a successful online store, and once a week, they hold live online chats where PayPal program experts answer questions.
+PayPal offers programs that can help sellers learn how to run a successful online store.
+Once a week, there are online chats where PayPal program experts answer questions.
 The PayPal community can also be a great resource for ideas, support, and valuable information

 Why Fight PayPal Disputes?